 Basic Sponge Cake

 Delicately soft, airy, and melt-in-your-mouth delicious, this classic sponge cake is a timeless favorite for any occasion.
-Made with just a few simple ingredients—eggs, sugar, flour, and a touch of vanilla—this cake is all about technique, creating a perfectly risen, golden-brown beauty that serves as the ideal base for layered cakes, trifles, or enjoyed simply with a dusting of powdered sugar.
+Made with just a few simple ingredients—eggs, sugar, flour, baking powder and a touch of vanilla—this cake is all about technique, creating a perfectly risen, golden-brown beauty that serves as the ideal base for layered cakes, trifles, or enjoyed simply with a dusting of powdered sugar.

 Whether you're a beginner or a seasoned baker, this fail-proof sponge cake recipe delivers consistently light and tender results.
 Serve it with fresh fruit and whipped cream, or dress it up for birthdays and celebrations—the possibilities are endless!